muety/wakapi/README.md

 ### API tests

-API tests are implemented as black box tests, which interact with a fully-fledged, standalone Wakapi through HTTP requests.
-They are supposed to check Wakapi's web stack and endpoints, including response codes, headers and data on a syntactical level, rather than checking the actual content that is returned.
+API tests are implemented as black box tests, which interact with a fully-fledged, standalone Wakana through HTTP requests.
+They are supposed to check Wakana's web stack and endpoints, including response codes, headers and data on a syntactical level, rather than checking the actual content that is returned.

 Our API (or end-to-end, in some way) tests are implemented as a [Postman](https://www.postman.com/) collection and can be run either from inside Postman, or using [newman](https://www.npmjs.com/package/newman) as a command-line runner.

-To get a predictable environment, tests are run against a fresh and clean Wakapi instance with a SQLite database that is populated with nothing but some seed data (see [data.sql](testing/data.sql)).
+To get a predictable environment, tests are run against a fresh and clean Wakana instance with a SQLite database that is populated with nothing but some seed data (see [data.sql](testing/data.sql)).
 It is usually recommended for software tests to be [safe](https://www.restapitutorial.com/lessons/idempotency.html), stateless and without side effects.
 In contrary to that paradigm, our API tests strictly require a fixed execution order (which Postman assures) and their